tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-16-flow-mihay-ideas.md

 Csikszentmihalyi, Mihaly. *[Flow: The Psychology of Optimal Experience](https://www.amazon.com/Flow-Psychology-Experience-Perennial-Classics/dp/0061339202)* New York: Harper & Row, 1990.

 Newport, Cal. [*Deep work: Rules for focused success in a distracted world*](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692).
 Hachette UK, 2016.

+## Next post

+Continue to the next post in this series: [From monkey mind to calm, ordered consciousness?](/blog/from-monkey-mind-to-calm-consciousness/).